-Seventy parcels listed on the table from row 8 (60 Parkwood) to row 78 (172 Tuscaloosa) are residential parcels included as underutilized since they are of sufficient size to be further subdivided according to the existing zoning and lot size limits.
-Six of these parcels are vacant and have the capacity to yield 7 new dwellings for above moderate-income households if subdivided and developed in accordance with existing zoning regulations or to yield 14 new dwellings for above moderate-income households if subdivided and developed in accordance with SB 9 regulations.
+Sixty-seven parcels listed on the table from row 5 (170 Atherton) to row 71 (172 Tuscaloosa) are residential parcels included as underutilized since they are of sufficient size to be further subdivided according to the existing zoning and lot size limits.
+Seven of these parcels are vacant and have the capacity to yield 8 new dwellings for above moderate-income households if subdivided and developed in accordance with existing zoning regulations or to yield 16 new dwellings for above moderate-income households if subdivided in accordance with SB 9 regulations.

-Sixty-four of these parcels are developed with one single-family house.
-Those parcels have the capacity to yield 93 net new dwellings for above moderate-income households if subdivided and developed in accordance with existing zoning regulations.
-Under the allowable provisions of SB 9, these 64 parcels could be split into two legal parcels, with each parcel further allowed development capacity of 2 dwelling units.
-It follows that under SB 9, if each parcel were to meet the required criteria for an urban lot split, the overall development capacity could result in a total 123 dwelling units.
+Sixty of these parcels are developed with one single-family house.
+Those parcels have the capacity to yield 91 net new dwellings for above moderate-income households if subdivided and developed in accordance with existing zoning regulations.
+Under the allowable provisions of SB 9, these 60 parcels could be split further, with each parcel further allowed development capacity of 2-3 net new dwelling units.
+It follows that under SB 9, if each parcel were to meet the required criteria for an urban lot split, the overall development capacity could yield a total of 91-242 dwelling units.
+Including vacant properties, this puts the potential development capacity for the single-family properties listed on the sites inventory at up to 258 units.
+The Town projects it will net 10 new above moderate income units from the development of vacant parcels and another 48 above moderate units from traditional and SB 9 lot splits.